aufziehvogel/Cinderella/README.md

   - return code of the failed command
   - full log of the executed commands (in a prompt style, command followed by output)
+- send a mail with all compiler warnings? (or optionally to be enabled/disabled in .cinderella.toml?); otherwise developers never see the warnings